 My name is Alyssa and I recently moved to Columbus from Texas.
 I graduated with my BS in University Studies in August 2015 with focuses in Chinese Language and Culture, Business and Psychology.
 I lived for two years in Chengdu, China where I studied Mandarin Chinese and taught EFL to children in both home and classroom settings.
 I have experience working with children with Autism as well as children and adults with CP.
 I have served as a volunteer with several therapeutic riding programs and enjoy learning to dance, primarily American Style ballroom.
 My hobbies also include studying languages, religions and learning about other cultures.
 I enjoy teaching and feel that education is one of the most important things that a person can obtain yet one of the things most taken for granted and under appreciated throughout our youth.

-The University of Texas at Arlington - Bachelors, University Studies: Chinese, Business and Psychology
+Undergraduate Degree: The University of Texas at Arlington - Bachelors, University Studies: Chinese, Business and Psychology

 What is your teaching philosophy?